EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 ![How it feels when you first read about lifetimes](https://i.imgflip.com/972opz.jpg "How it feels when you first read about lifetimes")

-You don't need to understand exactly what they do, the important thing here is that you appreciate how their use can make code quite unreadable and complicated to understand at a glance.
+You don't need to understand exactly what the extra annotations do, the important thing here is that you appreciate how their use can make code quite unreadable and complicated to understand at a glance.

 ``` rust
 fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {